devmatthijstech/profile/content/_index.md

 ---

-{{<lead>}}a self-taught programmer focused on .NET development and an organizer at nimma.codes, believes in leveraging software to create meaningful impact and shares insights on building exceptional teams and making a real difference{{</lead>}}
+{{<lead>}}I'm a self-taught programmer focused on .NET development and an organizer at Nimma.codes, believes in leveraging software to create meaningful impact, this blog serves as a way to structure my thoughts and share my experiences in the tech world.{{</lead>}}